 Ecosystem Connections

-Habitat improvements implemented to boost grouse populations are good for numerous other species of plants and animals as well.
+Habitat improvements that boost the populations of ruffed grouse are good for numerous other species of plants and animals as well.

 About 350 species of birds are likely to be seen in Missouri, though nearly 400 have been recorded within our borders.
 Most people know a bird when they see one — it has feathers, wings, and a bill.
 Birds are warm-blooded, and most species can fly.
 Many migrate hundreds or thousands of miles.
 Birds lay hard-shelled eggs (often in a nest), and the parents care for the young.
 Many communicate with songs and calls.